jaymef/sysadmin-task/README.md

 We have provided a simple PHP application that talks to a small PostgreSQL database.
 The PHP application is found in `src/`.
 The PHP application has dependencies that must be installed with PHP's `composer` package manager.
+The PHP application uses environment variables for configuration.
+See the file `.env.example` for the variable names that should be set.

 Database
 --------